gurumojo/text/neurodiversity/identity.md

 to say NO without losing my best, and so far only, chance at any level of personal freedom over the next 3 months....
-There were a handful of times while swapping tools from the trailer in preparation for the next day's itenerary that he offered up the use of his shower.
+There were a handful of times while swapping tools from the trailer in preparation for the next day's itinerary that he offered up the use of his shower.
 Once he even called me back to drive home my need to shower before we attended teen night at the LGBT community center which he facilitated.
 He "couldn't hear my answer" so I walked back to repeat myself again directly through the open door only to discover his